JimothyJohn/scrollytelling/SCOPE.md

 The core interaction is a long vertical scroll.
 It is not truly "infinite" in the sense of dynamically loading endless content, but rather a long, sequential narrative page.

-- **Behavior:** The page starts blank or with a title card and a subtext that says “scroll down” with arrows indicating what to do .
+- **Behavior:** The page starts with a title card and a subtext that says “scroll down” with arrows indicating what to do.
 As the user scrolls down, discrete "Data Story Blocks" enter the viewport.
 - **Scroll Triggering:** Elements must react to the scroll position.
 They should not just be static on the page.
-    - **Entrance:** As a block enters the bottom of the viewport, it should animate in (e.g., fade in, slow zoom, slide up).
+    - **Entrance:** As a block enters the bottom of the viewport, it should fade in.
     - **Active State:** While the block is in the center of the viewport, it should have subtle, continuous movement (e.g., a slow floating effect, a gentle panning motion) to keep it feeling "alive."
+The animation type will be selected in the data.json file.
     - **Exit:** As the block leaves the top of the viewport, it should slowly fade way to an opacity level of 0.

 ### 3. Content Structure (Data Input)